122 N. McDowell St. Charlotte, NC 28204

 3. The Child’s Needs Have Changed

-What works for a baby may not work for a toddler or a high school student.
-A child may need different environments in order to thrive at various stages in their life, making one home more suitable than another.
-If you can demonstrate to the court that the child’s needs have changed, you may have grounds for a custody modification.
+Your child may need different environments to thrive at various stages in their life, making one home more suitable than another.
+If you can demonstrate to the court that the child’s relationship needs have changed, and that you can provide a more stable and nurturing environment, you may have grounds for a custody modification.

 RELATED: Common North Carolina Child Support Issues and How to Resolve Them

-4. A Parent’s Situation Has Changed
+4. A Parent's Ability to Provide Care Has Changed

 Negative changes in circumstance can justify a custody modification, but positive changes can, too.
 For example, if the noncustodial parent had an issue with substance abuse but now can show that they’ve been two years sober and are holding a steady job, that parent may be able to get a modification that will allow them to spend more time with their child.